Project-F/F.LF/docs/outline.md

-## the LF standard - concepts and mechanisms
+## the LF2 standard - concepts and mechanisms

 - living objects
 	- properties